 Best RTX 4060 Ti for Overclocking

-It’s a tough call between the TUF Gaming OC, MSI Gaming X Trio, and Founders Edition RTX 4060 Ti for overclocking.
-The FE can overclock the fastest depending on just how good of a bin your particular FE’s GPU is, but the cooling, VRM, and power limits are better on the Gaming X Trio.
-And then there’s the TUF OC, which has a slightly worse VRM than the MSI card, but the highest power limit of the bunch.
+It’s a tough call between the TUF Gaming OC, and the MSI Gaming X Trio for overclocking.
+The TUF OC has a slightly worse VRM than the MSI card, but the highest power limit of the bunch.

 While its 6x55A power stages (330A max current) aren’t quite the Gaming X Trio’s 8x50A (400A max current), the $459 TUF OC’s VRM should be more than capable of supporting even hefty overclocks.
 Combine this with its 200W power limit—higher than any other RTX 4060 Ti—and you have a GPU born for overclocking.